-Five Star Trail is a 6.1 mile moderately trafficked point-to-point trail located near Greensburg, PA and is good for all skill levels.
+Five Star Trail is a 6.1 mile moderately trafficked point-to-point trail located near Greensburg, Pennsylvania and is good for all skill levels.
 The trail is primarily used for hiking, nature trips, birding, and mountain biking and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash